Does everyone need to run? No. But are there some significant benefits of running? Yes.

 That was followed up in a 2017 study showing “25%-40% reduced risk of premature mortality and [runners] live approximately 3 years longer than non-runners“.

-With all of these, why do so many still thing running is bad for us?
+With so many studies saying running is good for your health, why do so many still think running is bad for us?

 - It’s hard!!!

-- People get injured (funny story, they get injured in every sport a hazard of movement)
+- People get injured (funny story, they get injured in every sport,it’s a hazard of movement)

 - Everyone knows someone who used to run and doesn’t now